ptarmiganlabs/qs-jwt/README.md

 # Introduction

-JSON Web Tokens (JWTs) is a way to authenticate API access.
-It can be used for other kinds of authentication as well, but with respect to Qlik Sense the API auth use case is the most relevant one.
+JSON Web Tokens (JWTs) are typically used to authenticate API access.
+It can be used for other kinds of authentication as well, in a Qlik Sense context it can for example also be used to authenticate a web mashup's access to Sense.

 **Note that JWTs (when used with Qlik Sense) contain unencrypted information about users and provide access to the Qlik Sense system.
 In other words: Qlik Sense JWTs should be treated just like user IDs and password.**